Lamb Chop (puppet)

-Lamb Chop is a sock puppet anthropomorphic sheep created by the late puppeteer and ventriloquist Shari Lewis.
-The character, a female lamb, first appeared during Lewis' guest appearance on Captain Kangaroo in March 1956 and later appeared on Hi Mom (1957–1959), a local morning show that aired on WRCA-TV in New York, New York.
+Lamb Chop is a sock puppet anthropomorphic sheep created by the puppeteer and ventriloquist Shari Lewis.
+The character first appeared during Lewis's guest appearance on Captain Kangaroo in March 1956 and later appeared on Hi Mom (1957–1959), a local morning show that aired on WRCA-TV in New York, New York.

+History

 Concept and creation

 Lamb Chop has been described as a "6-year-old girl, very intuitive and very feisty, a combination of obstinacy and vulnerability...you know how they say fools rush in where wise men fear to go?
 Well, Lamb Chop would rush in, then scream for help."
 Lamb Chop, in all her shows, had referred to her close friend, a girl named Lolly Pincus.

-From 1960 to 1963, Lewis had her own musical-comedy network television show called The Shari Lewis Show.
+From 1960 to 1963, Lewis had her own musical-comedy network television program, The Shari Lewis Show.
 As children's programming turned more towards animation in the mid-1960s, she continued to perform in a wide range of venues.

 In 1992, Lamb Chop and Lewis began their own PBS children's show, Lamb Chop's Play-Along, an Emmy Award winner for five consecutive years.
-The show lasted approximately 25 minutes per episode.
+The show was approximately 25 minutes per episode.
 On PBS, it premiered September 10, 1992 and was last shown on January 1, 1997.
 From 2007 to 2009, it was shown on Qubo.

+In 1993, when Lewis appeared before the U.S. Congress in an oversight hearing on the Children's Television Act, Lamb Chop provided her own testimony.

-Lamb Chop then went on to co-star with Lewis on the short-lived spin-off The Charlie Horse Music Pizza.
-The show was canceled after Lewis' death.
+In 1998, Lamb Chop co-starred with Lewis on the short-lived spin-off The Charlie Horse Music Pizza.
+The show was canceled after Lewis' death in 1998.
 The last episode of The Charlie Horse Music Pizza aired on January 17, 1999.

-In 1993, when Lewis appeared before the U.S. Congress in an oversight hearing on the Children's Television Act, Lamb Chop provided her own testimony.
+Before her death, Shari Lewis sold the rights of Lamb Chop to Golden Books Family Entertainment.
+When Golden filed for bankruptcy, Classic Media (later renamed DreamWorks Classics and now part of NBCUniversal) acquired Golden's entertainment catalog.

+Lamb Chop is featured in the 2023 documentary Shari & Lamb Chop.

+Mallory Lewis reimagining

-Two years later after Lewis died in 1998, her daughter, producer and writer Mallory Lewis, began to perform with Lamb Chop.
+Two years after Lewis died in 1998, her daughter, producer and writer Mallory Lewis, began to perform with Lamb Chop.
 Mallory Lewis had worked closely with her mother when producing Lamb Chop's Play-Along and The Charlie Horse Music Pizza.
 About her mother and Lamb Chop she said:

-Shari Lewis' other puppet, Hush Puppy, made his comeback at the Iowa State Fair in 2010.
-Mallory Lewis doesn't perform Charlie Horse, as doing his voice is hard on her vocal cords.
-Prior to her death, Shari Lewis sold the rights of Lamb Chop to Classic Media (now DreamWorks Classics, part of NBCUniversal), though her daughter still owns the live performing rights.
+Shari Lewis's other puppet, Hush Puppy, made his comeback at the Iowa State Fair in 2010.
+Until 2024 Mallory Lewis did not perform Charlie Horse, as doing his voice was hard on her vocal cords.
+He did make a comeback via social media videos in early 2024.
+Lewis's daughter still owns the live performing rights to the Lamb Chop characters.

-Mallory Lewis and Lamb Chop currently perform mainly for the US military.
+Mallory Lewis and Lamb Chop perform mainly for the US military.
 Lamb Chop is an honorary three-star general in the Marines.

-In the first year's collection of 9 Chickweed Lane dailies, Out Whom Shall We Gross?, the August 31, 1993 strip quotes Lambchop as saying, "A virtuous man's honesty exists only in proportion to the pyre upon which he atones for it."

 Mallory Lewis described Lamb Chop's values as a "liberal Jewish Democrat".